JoeSims-AI/SNGraph/README.md

 This script will take the location of the cells and previous set of SNs and create another set of hierarchically connected nodes.
 The output of this process is visualised below.
+The hierarchical edges are formed between red nodes in adjacent layers.
+So the red L2 supernode is connected to the red L1 supernodes, which are connected to the red cell nodes.

 ![](Images/SN2_connnections.png)